 ATV for those who don't know stands for all-terrain vehicles, and growing up in Canada, I had lots of experience riding these beasts.
 However, Vera was a little familiar with quads.

 When she insisted that we rent one in Bol, and go off-road driving along the dusty coastal road to Ciccio tavern, I knew she'll regret it the minute we touch the gravel path.
 Three years since then, she's still not ready for another quad ride.

 Quad rides are bumpy, and quads can seem unstable at times.
 But that's what makes riding them fun.

 A quad ride through the abandoned villages in the mountains is another adventure in Split worth taking.
 The ride gives you an opportunity to experience a different Croatia, far from the main tourist sites.

-You'll drive through half-abandoned villages, stop at heights of mountains for spectacular views, and end your tour with a lovely picnic before heading back to Split.
+You'll drive through half-abandoned villages, stop at the heights of mountains for spectacular views, and end your tour with a lovely picnic before heading back to Split.